 Accessing Elements using Deque Iterators

-Deque iterators provide access to elements by pointing to memory locations.
-The iterator can be moved to any place using arithmetic (such as begin + i) and dereferenced using * to retrieve the value.
+Deque iterators offer access to elements by referencing memory locations.
+These iterators can be repositioned anywhere using arithmetic operations (like begin + i) and the element can be retrieved by dereferencing with *.

 Example of Accessing Elements using Deque Iterators

-Now, let's look at a C++ example of accessing elements using deque iterators.
+Now, let's explore a C++ illustration of accessing elements through deque iterators.

 Example